aaronpowell/aaronpowell.github.io/src/content/posts/2021-07-29-keyboard-first-impressions-zsa-moonlander.md

 ## Conclusion

-It's been less than a week but when it comes to _word-centric typing_, I feel like I'm getting my stride back, coding is going to take a bit longer, mainly because there's so many variables (ha!) to that, but I'm sure I'll get there (this week hasn't been a code-centric week for me).
+It's been less than a week but when it comes to _word-centric typing_, I feel like I'm getting my stride back, coding is going to take a bit longer, mainly because there are so many variables (ha!) to that, but I'm sure I'll get there (this week hasn't been a code-centric week for me).

 I'm finding the mechanical nature of the keys nice, and I'd probably rate this above the Surface Book 2 keyboard.
 I'll keep the Kailh Gold's in for a few weeks before trying the Cherry MX Brown, although the clacky sound is growing on me.